 Haraquahala like so many of Arizona’s old mining settlements is now a dusty, forgotten ghost town.
 But it once saw a gold rush of epic proportions.
 The mine there produced $3,630,000 of gold and nuggets worth upwards of $300 could be found just lying on the desert floor!

-The bodies of our two boys were discovered near a dried up creek just a few miles from Culling’s Well.
+The bodies of the two men were discovered near a dried up creek just a few miles from Culling’s Well.
 They were roughly 20 miles north of the Harqua Hala mountains.
 The well, which should have been their salvation, is now almost completely disappearing back into the desert but movingly it has retained a connection to William Rogers’ death.

 Culling’s Well was established in the 1860s by Charles C. Culling.
 This innovative man had to dig down through 250ft (76m) of dirt before he found water.
 He then sold this cool, sweet ground water for 25c per animal or 50c a barrel.
 Culling was described by his contemporaries as “a jovial man, always giving a hearty welcome to travellers”.
 His was the only stable water source for 100 miles and when he died in 1878 the business was taken over by his widow’s new husband, John Drew.
 Drew just so happens to be one of the men who discovered the bodies of the Cornish prospectors.